 Top Ten Worst UK Number 1 Hits

-It was obviously the kids who made it number 1 they wanted their parents to get it.
+It was obviously the kids who made it number one.
+They wanted their parents to get it.

-Surely this should be the worst number 1 single of all time!
+Surely this should be the worst number-one single of all time!

-Also, this wasn't fun in anyway, let's not forget it was based on a annoying ringtone, I hated this song at school!
+Also, this wasn't fun in any way.
+Let's not forget it was based on an annoying ringtone.
+I hated this song in school!

 This is one of the few songs in which I think a reference actually disgraces the person it is made about.

 Why is Bob the Builder number one?
-Is not a masterpiece but... worse than this?
-This is genuinely one of the worst songs I have listened in my life, it's boderline unlistenable by how bad and over the top it is
+It's not a masterpiece, but... worse than this?
+This is genuinely one of the worst songs I have listened to in my life.
+It's borderline unlistenable due to how bad and over-the-top it is.

-Another former X-Factor finalist with an average singing voice, due to the media hype around this her debut single, it managed to make it to No1!
-Depsite been annoying and very poor
+Another former X-Factor finalist with an average singing voice.
+Due to the media hype around her debut single, it managed to make it to Number 1!
+Despite being annoying and very poor.

-Novelty 2012 UK No1 hit from a Spanish DJ.
-It's a very annoying dance song with a horrible beat and very few repeative lyrics "When I go the spain, and I see everybody partying, I say what the #!.
-Played at nightclubs or discos it's almost guartanned to clear the dancefloor of people.
+Novelty 2012 UK Number 1 hit from a Spanish DJ.
+It's a very annoying dance song with a horrible beat and very few repetitive lyrics.
+"When I go to Spain, and I see everybody partying, I say what the #!."
+Played at nightclubs or discos, it's almost guaranteed to clear the dance floor of people.

-Dull, annoying Dub-step track that somehow got to No1 in the charts.
-One of most number one's of the 21st Century.
-The tune goes nowhere the vocals sound random, it's not my cup of tea or maybe I just don't get Dub-step.
+Dull, annoying dubstep track that somehow got to Number 1 in the charts.
+One of the worst number ones of the 21st century.
+The tune goes nowhere.
+The vocals sound random.
+It's not my cup of tea, or maybe I just don't get dubstep.